 The Merlin D. Bishop Center is a 36,000 square foot facility completed in 1971 which houses the Center for Continuing Studies.
 It has offices and meeting rooms which are among the most heavily used on campus.
 These meeting rooms remain the same as when they were originally constructed.
-Renovation of the building includes upgrades to the acoustical, lighting and instructional technologies as well as new mechanical systems and interior finishes, ADA improvements and window replacement.
-As a result of the reallocation of bond funds, planning for this project is on hold.
+Renovations of the building include upgrades to the acoustical, lighting and instructional technologies as well as new mechanical systems and interior finishes, ADA improvements and window replacement.
+A study of the mechanical systems is underway and will provide a template for future updates; however, as a result of the reallocation of bond funds, this project is now scheduled for later in the UCONN 2000 program.